 Shopping addicts demographics show that women spent approximately $343 on discounted purchases, while men spent around $526.
 Similarly, Generation X gave approximately $585 for discounted goods, while boomers spent $413 and millennials invested $236.

 15. Black Friday is a shopping event with the largest number of disasters.

-Black Friday is the busiest shopping day of the year characterised by great sales and excited buyers.
-However, this is also the day marked by injuries and even deaths that are a result of mass hysteria.
+Black Friday is the busiest shopping day of the year, characterised by great sales and excited buyers.
+However, this is also a day marked by injuries and even deaths that are a result of mass hysteria.

 The 2008 Black Friday in New York was marked by an unfortunate event when a Wal-Mart’s worker was trampled to death by a stampede of over 2000 people.
 In another Wal-Mart incident from 2011, the crowd of shoppers knocked down a teenager and stepped on her.
 Fortunately, she wasn’t seriously injured.